-The planning authority will be aware of its duty and function under section 15(1) and 15(2) of the Act, to secure the objectives of the Development Plan and to report on progress achieved.
-As the implementation of the objectives of the LAP derive from the objectives of the Development Plan, the obligations under the aforementioned subsections are also relevant to the LAP.
+The planning authority will be aware of its duty and function under section 15(1) and 15(2) of the Planning and Development Act 2000, as amended, to secure the objectives of the development plan and report on progress achieved in securing those objectives.
+As the implementation of the objectives of the LAP derive from the objectives of the development plan, the obligations under the aforementioned subsections are also relevant to the LAP.

-The planning authority is therefore encouraged to provide for monitoring of implementation of the objectives of the LAP, having regard to the provisions of the Development Plans Guidelines and the LAP Guidelines.
+The planning authority is therefore encouraged to provide for monitoring of implementation of the objectives of the LAP, having regard to the provisions of the Development Plans Guidelines and the Local Area Plans Guidelines.